carbonfive/razor-phoenix/README.md

   * `/web/static/css/_app_prototype.scss`
   * `/web/static/js/app_prototype.js`

-Verify that things are working:
+Now you can finish your setup & verify things are working:
+  * `mix ecto.setup`
   * `brunch build`
   * `mix test`

-Now you're ready to remove demo content, which is easy to spot from the landing page.

 ## Running the server
   Each environment is responsible for setting the `SECRET_KEY_BASE`.
 With the exception of the `test` environment, this value is derived from a system environment variable.